jlangch/venice/doc/readme/recursion.md

 ---------------------------------------------------
 ```

-*Please note that the Venice profiler is also accumulating the elapsed time recursively for simple recursive functions resulting in a wrong value!*
+*Please note that the Venice profiler is also accumulating the elapsed time recursively for simple recursive functions resulting in a wrong value!
+The Venice profiler always reports the 'time with children' for a function.*